 Her right hand is held high above her head and carries a torch, which many attribute to America having ‘found the light’ and leaving the dark days of slavery behind.
 Strategically positioned to welcome immigrants as they approached the shores of America, this is probably one of the world’s most famous statues.

-Finally, there are more luxurious options if you don’t mind splashing the cash a little.
-These plush options range from luxury yacht tours, to romantic dinner cruises, to helicopter tours.
+There are more luxurious options which range from luxury yacht tours, to romantic dinner cruises, to helicopter tours.
 No matter which option you go for, this really ought to be a must-see on anyone’s New York checklist.

-Central Park really is an oasis of natural beauty within the concrete jungle formally known as Manhatten.
+Central Park really is an oasis of natural beauty within the concrete jungle formally known as Manhattan, and it’s loved by locals & visitors alike.
 It is probably the most famous park in the entire world, most likely because it’s the most filmed location in the world.
 Trust us, if you get the chance to visit this spectacular park in person, rather than on a screen, you should definitely take it.

 The Empire State Building opened in 1931 and has since become symbolic of New York’s skyline.
 At the time of its opening, it was the largest building in the world, and from below you can’t help but feel humbled by this imposing structure – in fact, it’s so large it even has its own zip code.